Kingman Brewster Jr.: Yale

 In 1960, Brewster accepted the post of provost at Yale, serving from 1960 to 1963.
-After the death of Yale's president, A. Whitney Griswold, despite the fact that Brewster was considered Griswold's logical successor, Yale conducted a lengthy, open, and (for Brewster) agonizing search, which lasted five months.
+After the death of Yale's president, A. Whitney Griswold, although Brewster was considered Griswold's logical successor, Yale conducted a lengthy, open, and (for Brewster) agonizing search, which lasted five months.
 On October 11, 1963, the Yale Corporation offered him the presidency by a vote of 13–2; the opposition came from two senior members of the Yale Corporation, who feared that the liberal Republican would push too hard for change in their beloved institution.
 He served as president of Yale University from 1963 to 1977.

 Brewster was known for the changes he made to Yale's faculty, curriculum, and admissions policies.
 He was president of the University when Yale began admitting women as undergraduates.
 Academic programs in various disciplines were expanded.
 He was also president when the faculty voted to terminate academic credit for the Reserve Officers Training Corps program in June 1971 because of the belief that the program made the University complicit in the war in Vietnam.
 Alumni relations grew testy at times, but fundraising increased throughout his tenure.

 Brewster's appointment of liberal theologian Rev. William Sloane Coffin to the post of university chaplain is described in Coffin's autobiography, Once to Every Man.
 After his appointment, Coffin, a former CIA operative, Williams College chaplain and Skull & Bones alum, became an ardent antiwar activist.
 In 1967, along with Benjamin Spock, Yale 1925, he organized a mass protest in Boston, Massachusetts, and then sent hundreds of draft cards back to the US Justice Department in Washington, D.C.
 When Brewster defended Coffin, who was arrested in 1968 with Spock for encouraging draft resistance, he did so citing academic freedom.
 The action only complicated his dealings with an increasingly-wary alumni association.

 Brewster was chairman of the National Policy Panel of the United Nations in 1968.
 He was a member of the President's Commission on Selective Service in 1966 and 1967 and of the President's Commission on Law Enforcement and Administration of Justice from 1965 to 1967.

 Wallace affair

 In 1963, Governor George Wallace was invited by the Yale Political Union to speak at Yale.
 Brewster asked the Yale Political Union to revoke its invitation for security reasons.
 The result was a massive outcry across campus.
-The Woodward Report on free speech, commissioned by Brewster in 1974 was issued in 1975.
+The Woodward Report on free speech, commissioned by Brewster in 1974, was issued in 1975.
 Historian C. Vann Woodward chaired the committee, which labeled the so-called "Wallace Affair" an outright failure.